Possible nuclear fuel debris sighted under damaged Fukushima reactor

 The operator of the damaged Fukushima nuclear power station on Monday found beneath the plant's No. 2 reactor what could be nuclear fuel debris left from the meltdown disaster in March 2011.

-If confirmed to be such debris, its sighting, made through a remotely controlled camera attached to the end of a 10.5-meter-long telescopic arm, could shed light on the actual condition of melted fuel inside a damaged reactor for the first time.
+Images of a black mass and deposits were captured by a camera during an inspection of the reactor containment vessel in the morning and released in the afternoon by Tokyo Electric Power Company Holdings Inc.

-During an inspection of the reactor containment vessel it conducted in the morning, the operator, Tokyo Electric Power Company Holdings Inc., found a black mass on a grating structure just beneath the containment vessel.
+If confirmed to be such debris, its sighting could shed light on the actual condition of melted fuel inside a damaged reactor for the first time.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.